Hi, I’m Hanna.

 I’m a Certified Financial Planner®, writer, and money psychology expert.

-Work with organizations
+Work with me

 I help companies design financial products, wellness programs, and messaging that work with human psychology — not against it.

-Who I work with: Financial technology companies | Corporate HR teams | Universities | Nonprofits | Financial services firms
+Who I work with: Financial technology companies | Corporate HR teams | Financial services firms | Universities | Nonprofits

 Your money decisions are shaped by three forces